Months After Blowing Deadline, Trump Administration Lifts Hold On Puerto Rico Aid

 In addition, HUD said it was going to appoint a federal financial monitor to keep tabs on how the funds would be disbursed on Puerto Rico.

-HUD still has not published a Federal Register notice, which describes how the grant money can be used.
+HUD still has not published a Federal Register notice, which will provide an outline for Puerto Rico to establish a plan to use the funds.
 Until that happens, Puerto Rico, still reeling from deadly hurricanes and now earthquakes, will continue waiting.

 In July, the FBI arrested a pair of high-ranking officials in Puerto Rico for allegedly directing more than $15 million dollars in federal funds to preferred businesses.
 The federal indictment outlined crimes that included wire fraud, theft and money laundering.